jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 # Response to Reviewers

 We thank Dr. Montanari and one anonymous reviewer for their helpful critique of our paper "Robust Adaptation to Multi-Scale Climate Variability".

+Major comments focused on three areas.
+First, the key points were confusingly worded and uninformative.
+Second, the theoretical discussion of low-frequency climate variability lacked connections to literature on the Hurst phenomenon.
-Major comments focused on the key points, the Hurst phenomenon, and connections between the introduction, results, and discussion.
+Finally, more explicit links between the introduction, results, and discussion were needed.
-We draw the attention of the reviewers to section 1.2, which has been completely re-written (the track changes package was not used because the section was completely re-organized) to include a more thorough theoretical discussion of the Hurst phenomenon, low-frequency variability, and our experimental design.
+We draw the attention of the reviewers to sections 1.2 and 2.4, which have been completely re-written to address these points.

-We also draw the attention of the reviewers to section 2.4, which now includes a diagram and some additional text to contextualize the experiment design.
-THis section has also been completely re-written and we have also neglected to track changes in this section.
+We note that we have not applied track changes to these two sections, as they have been completely re-written.

-We also thank the reviewers for thoughtful specific comments.
+We also thank the reviewers for thoughtful specific comments, discussed below.
-We have incorporated nearly all of the changes as suggested; any discrepancies are discussed below.

 ## Reviewer 1